Joeshmoe03/ASL-classification/README.md

 - **util**: a directory containing important utility that will be used to efficiently and effectively adapt our code.
 - **model**: a directory storing tf models and their weights if interested in pretraining.
 Weights should be saved to ./model/weights/VGG.weights.h5 and models as ./model/VGG.py for example.
 - **figures**: containing visualizations made from notebooks or with comet_ml
-- **dependencies**: folder containing requirements.txt or alternatively environment.yml for setting up environment.
+- **dependencies**: folder containing requirements.txt for setting up environment.

 ## **Dependencies**